speechchemistry/phonemic-analysis/README.md

 ## Prerequisites

-This tool requires Java runtime which is already installed on many systems.
+This tool requires Java to already installed.
+For example, for Windows you could download Amazon Corretto 11 directly from https://corretto.aws/downloads/latest/amazon-corretto-11-x64-windows-jdk.msi

 ## Installation

-Download the release zip package that includes jar file.
+Download the latest [release file](https://github.com/speechchemistry/phonemic-analysis/releases) that includes the jar file.

 ## Running the tools

 Example for calculating the BFEPP measure between [to] and [po]:

-`java -cp phonemic-analysis-0.4.jar io.github.speechchemistry.BfeppForTwoWordsCli "t o" "p o"`
+`java -cp phonemic-analysis-0.4.2.jar io.github.speechchemistry.BfeppForTwoWordsCli "t o" "p o"`

 Note that in windows power shell you need to force it to use UTF-8 encoding e.g.

-`java "-Dfile.encoding=utf8" -cp phonemic-analysis-0.4.jar io.github.speechchemistry.BfeppForTwoWordsCli "t o" "p o"`
+`java "-Dfile.encoding=utf8" -cp phonemic-analysis-0.4.2.jar io.github.speechchemistry.BfeppForTwoWordsCli "t o" "p o"`

 ## Known Issues